 It is also important to remember sample co-extractives may gradually contaminate the suppressor.
 I recommend that you use a flow-through On-Guard II RP cartridges to remove co-extractives as described in application note AN 73204.
 These SPE cartridges have proved very successful for leek and wheat matrices with minimal, if any, losses of analytes, but have not yet been tested on samples of animal origin.

 The use of the recommended cartridge clean-up option will also help to minimize contamination of the column.
 Dionex ion-exchange columns are very robust to matrix, but inevitably become contaminated with continuous injection of hundreds of extracts of complex food samples.
 It is good practice to clean the columns regularly to avoid any build-up of contamination in the first instance.
-A simple but effective procedure is to connect the column outlet directly to waste and use an eluent concentration 10-fold the highest concentration used in the application.
+A simple but effective procedure is to connect the column outlet directly to waste and use a KOH eluent concentration not exceeding 200mM.
 The clean-up is more effective if using a low flow for a longer period.
-When cleaning the column always use a PEEK pump as the harsh pH of the cleaning solution could strip out metal ions in the flow path and contaminate the column.
+When cleaning the column always use an offline PEEK pump, not a stainless steel pump, as the harsh pH of the cleaning solution could strip out metal ions in the flow path and contaminate the column.
 Always disconnect the guard column from the analytical column and clean separately and NEVER backflush ion -exchange columns.
 Or, you reverse the order to analytical then guard to avoid contamination from the guard column fouling the analytical column.
 If in doubt refer to the column manual.

 Thank you, Wai-Chi, for your time and for sharing your knowledge and expertise.
 It seems the implementation of simple maintenance protocols for IC-MS can enable the robust multi-residue analysis of polar pesticides at low mg/kg concentrations in foods.
 Furthermore, much of your advice should be equally applicable to a wide range of other IC-MS food safety and environmental applications’.